seanKenkeremath/crypto_lamp/README.md

 The script can be set to track either your portfolio (using Blockfolio) or the value of an individual coin

+## NOTE: Blockfolio recently changed their APIs so blockfolio tracking does not currently work.
+I will look into fixing this soon.
+If anyone sees a fix feel free to open a PR.
+Tracking an individual coin still works.
+For instance, to track Bitcoin in 24 hour mode you would run `python am_i_broke.py --ticker bitcoin`

 ## You will need:
 * Phillips Hue Color Bulb + a Hue Bridge
 * The Blockfolio app (free, iOS/Android) if tracking portfolio